jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (a) that the investor test is met; and
   (b) that the conditions referred to in subclauses (3) and (4) will be, or are likely to be, met; and (c) without limiting paragraph (b), that the applicant has, and will continue to have, adequate processes in place for meeting, at all relevant times, the requirements set out in regulations made for the purposes of section 16A(4)﻿(d); and
-  (d) without limiting paragraph (b), that the applicant has a strong record of 1 or both of the following or of the following taken together:
+  (d) without limiting paragraph (b), that the persons referred to in subclause (2A) have a strong record of 1 or both of the following or of the following taken together:
     (i) compliance with this Act and with conditions and other requirements imposed under it (including providing the regulator with complete and accurate information):
     (ii) compliance with corresponding laws, and with conditions and other requirements imposed under corresponding laws, in territories other than New Zealand (including providing regulators with complete and accurate information).
+(2A) For the purposes of subclause (2)﻿(d), the persons are the following (viewed as a group):
+  (a) the applicant:
+  (b) the applicant’s associates:
+  (c) the individuals with control of the relevant overseas person.
 Conditions
 (3) The standing consent must be granted subject to the following conditions:
   (a) conditions for the purpose of ensuring that the benefit to New Zealand test is met in accordance with section 16A(4) for each overseas investment to which the consent will apply (subject to subclauses (5) and (6)):